OUR MOST COMMONLY ASKED QUESTIONS

 The following is a list of our most commonly asked questions.
 Some are specific to being a shareholder and others relate to the Solar Park or the co-operative model.
 If you can’t find what you are looking for then please just drop us a line at email@example.com or call us on 01367 610001.

 Why can't I buy or sell Westmill Solar shares this month?
-(August 2017)
+(August/September 2017)

 During this period, ongoing transactions may be finalised but no new transactions will be matched.
-Normal trading activities will resume on 01/09/2017.
+Normal trading activities will resume as soon as possible and we will keep you informed.
 If you have any questions, please contact firstname.lastname@example.org

 Will a capital repayment affect the amount of interest I receive?